Technical Report: Impact of Position Bias on Language Models in Token Classification: Overcoming Position Bias

 \subsection{Results}

 \paragraph{\textbf{NER}} Table \ref{tab:ner_method} presents the experimental results on NER benchmarks for the two methods.
-It can be observed that both the Random Position Perturbation (RPP) and Context Perturbation (CP) show improvement over the BERT baseline on CoNLL03.
+It can be observed that both the Random Position Perturbation (RPP) and Context Perturbation (CP) show improvement over the BERT (\textbf{APE}) baseline on CoNLL03.
 For RPP, we can see a significant increase of $\approx 1\%$ in F1($\alpha=5$) and F1($\alpha=10$) with a score of 90.23 and 89.64 compared to 89.04 and 88.35 for the base BERT model.
 For CP, F1($\alpha=10$) increased by almost 2\% keeping the model performance stable at around 90\% for all positions.
 Moreover, it is worth noting that the results on OntoNotes5.0 show no improvements for both methods.
-To investigate this, we looked into the precision and recall of some classes that we highlighted their position distribution in Section \ref{sec:data_analysis}.
-In Figures \ref{fig:indepth_perf}.a, b, c, and d, we observe that both methods improved $Prec(\alpha)$ and $Rec(\alpha)$ for the biased class \textit{PER} more so than the better distributed \textit{MISC}.
-Nevertheless, we see for OntoNotes5.0 in Figures \ref{fig:indepth_perf}.e and f that for class \textit{PERSON}, which has a skewed distribution and well represented in the training data, the precision is worse than the baseline and the recall was only improved by the RPP method.
-This would explain the fact we saw similar performance after applying the two methods.
-This could be due to other factors that caused our nondeterministic approach for debiasing the training batches to influence those classes negatively.
+To investigate this, we looked into the precision and recall of some classes (see Appendix \ref{appendix}) that we highlighted their position distribution in Section \ref{sec:data_analysis}.

 \paragraph{\textbf{POS tagging}} The results in Table \ref{tab:pos_method} show that BERT with Random Position Perturbation (RPP) and Context Perturbation (CP) yield improved results on F1($\alpha=5$) and F1($\alpha=10$), respectively, compared to the baseline BERT model.
 For the English UD dataset, the BERT + CP model achieved the best F1($\alpha=10$) score with 95.7 ($\pm$.14), while the BERT + RPP model achieved the best F1($\alpha=5$) score with 95.41 ($\pm$.07).
 Both models outperformed the baseline BERT model in terms of both metrics.
 In the TweeBank dataset, the BERT + CP model showed the best performance with F1($\alpha=10$) of 78.12 ($\pm$1.), followed by the BERT + RPP model with F1($\alpha=5$) of 77.25 ($\pm$.7).
 Both models showed improved performance compared to the baseline BERT model.